 - Develop cherished friendships and a sense of community connections;

-- Experience the daily lives of Cadets who attend the Academy during the school year with emphases on mentoring, safety, personal development, and sportsmanship;
+- Experience the daily lives of cadets who attend the Academy during the school year with an emphasis on mentoring, safety, personal development, and sportsmanship;

 - Learn to avoid and if needed, to resolve conflicts while demonstrating respect for others; and,

 - Raise self-esteem and realize one’s own potential.

 Introduction to Leadership

 - For middle school campers, the two-week session is an introduction for campers interested in exploring potential and learning the fundamentals of citizenship.
 Campers gain invaluable life skills through fun activities and adventure-based challenges, reinforcing teamwork, accountability, discipline, and respect.
 Returning campers can follow up their primary leadership classes from previous camps with an advanced curriculum, emphasizing the core values of responsibility, loyalty, and selfless service, all focused on preparing them for high school